 The Princeton Garden Theatre first opened in 1920, and originally hosted the University’s Triangle Club.
 After operating for decades as a single-screen cinema, the facility was divided into a two-screen theater in 1981.
 It was operated by United Artists between 1988 and October 1992, when UA determined it was too small to operate profitably.
 Realizing the opportunity to provide an amenity both for its students and local residents, Princeton University purchased the Garden in 1993 and brought in a new operator.
-Together the University and operator spent over $1.2 million on the theatre between 1993 and 2001, replacing the seats with stadium seating, renovating bathrooms, repairing the roof and electrical systems, and replacing projection and sound equipment.
+Together the University and operator spent over $1.2 million on the theatre between 1993 and 2001, replacing the seats with stadium seating, renovating bathrooms since the toilet broke, repairing the roof and electrical systems, and replacing projection and sound equipment.
 Since 2001, however, the condition of the facility began to deteriorate, and the University and operator had disagreements about the theatre’s mission.
 As their agreement with the existing operator was nearly expired, the University wanted to explore whether there was market interest in leasing and operating such a small movie theatre.

 As such, Princeton engaged RESGroup to issue an RFP to find a theatre operator to lease the building, invest in substantial improvements, and operate a movie theatre that would benefit both the University and the local community.
 RESGroup analyzed and evaluated RFP responses, and assisted the University in selecting a short-list of companies to make presentations to the University selection committee.